 Management risk - the Fund is subject to the risk that the methods and analyses employed by its investment adviser, or by the investment advisers or subadvisers to the Underlying Funds, may not produce the desired results.
-This could cause the Fund to lose value or its results to lag those of relevant benchmarks or other funds with similar objectives.
+This could cause the Fund to lose value or its performance to lag those of relevant benchmarks or other funds with similar objectives.

 Market risk - the risk that one or more markets in which an Underlying Fund invests will go down in value, including the possibility that the markets will go down sharply and unpredictably.
+This may be due to numerous factors, including interest rates, the outlook for corporate profits, the health of the national and world economies, national and world social and political events, and the fluctuation of other stock markets around the world.